Worksite Immigration Raids

 Mapping ICE/HSI Worksite Raids under the Trump Administration

 As shown above, under the Trump administration worksite raids have been carried out from coast to coast but concentrated in the Southeast and Midwest.
-To date, workplaces and communities in Arkansas, California, Florida, Iowa, Minnesota, Mississippi, Nebraska, North Carolina, Ohio, Tennessee, and Texas have been impacted by raids.
+To date, workplaces and communities in Arkansas, California, Florida, Georgia, Iowa, Minnesota, Mississippi, Nebraska, North Carolina, Ohio, Tennessee, Texas, and Washington have been impacted by raids.
 The most frequent targets have been workers employed in manufacturing and meat/poultry processing industries.

 Under the Trump administration, worksite raids have increased in frequency and numbers of arrests over time.
 These raids began shortly after the president took office in January 2017.
 In February of that year, a set of coordinated actions targeted multiple Asian restaurants in the Jackson, Mississippi, metropolitan area.